input-output-hk/marlowe-cardano/marlowe-scaling/rollback/ReadMe.md

 Once again, this may take a few moments.
 Transactions made on one cluster, but not on the other, *may* be rolled back.
 Note that a transaction made on a rolled-back fork may be placed back in the memory pool and re-executed on the main branch of the blockchain.
 However, if different transactions on the two clusters consume the *same UTxO*, then one will be rolled back permanently and the other will appear on the main branch of the blockchain.

-Because cluster "a" contains 6 nodes and cluster 'b" contains 3 nodes, there is a higher probability that transactions on cluster "a" will survive if there are conflicting transactions on the two clusters, but this is not guaranteed.
+Because cluster "a" contains six nodes and cluster 'b" contains three nodes, there is a higher probability that transactions on cluster "a" will survive if there are conflicting transactions on the two clusters, but this is not guaranteed.

+## Shutdown

+You can shut down the nodes with the `podman-compose down` command.
+The nodes can be restarted with `podman-compose up`.

 ## Cleanup